Paul Watson: Separation from Greenpeace

 Paul Watson continued as a crew member, officer, and skipper (in 1972) aboard several Greenpeace voyages throughout the mid-1970s.
-He considers himself a founding member of Greenpeace and Greenpeace International, a claim Greenpeace disputes despite being pointed out in the documentary, How to Change the World which shows that Watson was indeed one of the original founding members of Greenpeace.
+He considers himself a founding member of Greenpeace and Greenpeace International, a claim Greenpeace disputes despite it being pointed out in the documentary How to Change the World which shows that Watson was indeed one of the original founding members of Greenpeace.
 Watson has since accused Greenpeace of rewriting their history.

 In 1977, Watson was expelled from the Greenpeace's board of directors by a vote of 11 to 1 (Watson himself cast the single vote against it).
 The group felt his strong, "front and center" personality and frequently voiced opposition to Greenpeace's interpretation of "nonviolence" were too divisive.
 Watson subsequently left the group.
 The group has since labeled his actions at the time as those of a "mutineer" within their ranks.
 That same year, he founded his own group, the Sea Shepherd Conservation Society.

 During an interview in 1978 with CBC Radio, Watson spoke out against Greenpeace (as well as other organizations) and their role and motives for the anti-sealing campaigns.
 Watson accused these organizations of campaigning against the Canadian seal hunt because it is an easy way to raise money and it is a profit maker for the organizations.

 Greenpeace has called Watson a violent extremist and will no longer comment on his activities.